tomdu3/CI-project-1/README.md

 - **Demographic:**
     - All ages
     - People working in professional environment
-    - People exposed to stress on work
+    - People exposed to stress at work

 - **Psychographic:**
     - Lifestyles: